justinbc/help/issues/known-issues.md

 ####Files are grey in the desktop application; 1984 date (Mac)

 Users of the Mac Desktop App have reported that some image files and PDF files which have been dragged into the Infinite Drive or a subfolder become greyed out.
-These files appear to be locked by Finder, and the “Date Modified” reads “xx/xx/1984.”
+These files appear to be locked by Finder, and the *Date Modified* reads "xx/xx1984."
 We're working on a fix!
 See the instructions below for a current workaround to unlock these files:

 1. Open the Terminal and type: **"xattr -c"**
 2. Drag the greyed out files from Finder into the Terminal window.